awsdocs/aws-cdk-guide/doc_source/context.md

 ```

 [HostedZoneProvider](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-route53/hostedzoneprovider.html)
 Use this provider to discover existing hosted zones in your account\.
-For example, the following code imports an existing hosted zone into your CDK app so you can add records to it\.
+For example, the following code imports an existing hosted zone into your AWS CDK app so you can add records to it\.

 ```
 const zone: HostedZoneRef = new HostedZoneProvider(this, {